RumenDamyanov/nginx-torblocker/README.md

 ### Current Status

-⚠️ **Beta Status**: The PPA is currently in beta testing.
-While functional, it may have occasional build issues as we refine the packaging process.
+⚠️ **Version Support**: The PPA currently supports Ubuntu 24.04 LTS (Noble) and Ubuntu 25.04 (Plucky) and newer versions.
+For Ubuntu 22.04 (Jammy), please use the [manual build instructions](#quick-build-instructions) as the required `nginx-dev` package is not available in that version.

-For production use, we recommend [building from source](#quick-build-instructions) until the PPA reaches stable status.
+For production use, we recommend [building from source](#quick-build-instructions) for maximum compatibility across all Ubuntu versions.

 ### Getting Help